-The contributions also point to the semiotics of Islamic law within Muslim societies of the Sahara.
-Novo demonstrates how biographical dictionaries operate as crucial symbolical sites for academic and social struggles on a regional level and beyond.
-At the same time, she rightly stresses the claims to hegemony and political authority that undergird them.
-Similarly, Ould Cheikh illustrates how scholastic disputes nurtured mechanisms of integration and exclusion within southern Saharan statutory hierarchies transforming intellectual authority into an essential tool for the constitution of corporate identities.
-These insights admittedly recall the numerous studies on the role of West Africa’s precolonial ʿulamāʾ as organizing forces in decentralized political settings.
+The contributions also point up the significance of the semiotics of Islamic law within Muslim societies of the Sahara.
+Novo demonstrates how biographical dictionaries operate as crucial symbolical sites for academic and social contestation on a regional level and beyond.
+At the same time, she rightly stresses the significance of the claims to hegemony and political authority that undergird them.
+Similarly, Ould Cheikh illustrates how scholastic disputes nurtured mechanisms of integration and exclusion within south-Saharan statutory hierarchies, transforming intellectual authority into an essential tool for the constitution of corporate identities.
+These insights recall those found in numerous studies on the role of West Africa’s precolonial ʿulamāʾ as organizing forces in decentralized political settings.
 On the other hand, they emphasize the social effects inherent to scholarly knowledge that, in our view, remain too often neglected in studies concentrating on the movement of scholars rather than ideas.
 In this regard, Warscheid’s paper on the impact of juridical knowledge on power relations in a Saharan oasis presents a close reading of the intellectual and cultural grammar that underlies speaking in the name of the sharīʿa.

 Finally, the studies presented here extend chronologically from Marshall Hodgson’s famous “Middle Period” to the contemporary world.
 As such, they raise the complicated question of how to qualify them as historiographical objects.
-Are the following papers writing pre-colonial, colonial, and postcolonial history?
-Or perhaps reflecting on postclassical and pre-modern Muslim scholarship?
+Are the following papers writing pre-colonial, colonial, and postcolonial history or perhaps reflecting on postclassical and pre-modern Muslim scholarship?
 What of early modern and contemporary designations?
 As chronological models in Islamic history are under intense revision today, such questions need to be addressed more forcefully by scholars working on Muslim societies in Africa.
-Indeed, one is struck by either the absence of African perspectives in such debates or the unsuitability of suggested alternatives in contexts beyond the Middle East and North Africa.
+Indeed, one is struck by the absence of African perspectives in such debates and the unsuitability of suggested alternatives in contexts beyond the Middle East and North Africa.
 If, for example, “early modern” is regarded as Eurocentric, what would be a more fitting expression?
 Few current alternatives are more inspiring.
-“Ottoman” or any other dynastic signifier only introduces other types of centrism that appear even more misleading.
+“Ottoman” or any other dynastic signifiers only introduce other types of centrism that appear even more misleading.
 Similarly, “postclassical” implies a normative view of history that the actors discussed in our issue otherwise resist.

-In this context of ongoing historiographical redefinitions, our issue constitutes a further argument for attending to internal developments in any discussion of chronological divisions.
-The formation of vernacular Muslim scholarly communities in the Sahara and Sahel between roughly 1450 and 1850 was indeed a defining process that involved the emergence of a new social and political order in the region.
-To frame the era’s history in simply “post” or “pre” terms inevitably risks overlooking its foundational character.
-Conversely, exploring such internal dynamics seems inseparable from constantly moving between a “post” perspective that is indispensable for understanding the grammar of intellectual expression as well as a “pre” awareness of its future transformations.
+In this context of ongoing historiographical redefinitions, this special issue constitutes a further argument for attending to internal developments in any discussion of chronological divisions.
+The formation of vernacular Muslim scholarly communities in the Sahara and Sahel between roughly 1450 and 1850 was a defining process that involved the emergence of a new social and political order in the region.
+To frame the era’s history in simply “post-” or “pre-” terms inevitably risks overlooking its foundational character.
+Conversely, exploring such internal dynamics seems inseparable from constantly moving between a “post-” perspective that is indispensable for understanding the grammar of intellectual expression as well as a “pre-” awareness of its future transformations.